kendyl93/weather-app/README.md

-# Instructions on how to run the ap
+# Instructions on how to run the app

 ## Install dependencies(only for the first time)